Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 **“And Allāh spoke to Musa directly."** (An-Nisā 4:164)

-Jābir ibn ‘Abdullāh – (رضي‬ الله عنه‬) – said:
+Jābir ibn ‘Abdullāh – (رضي الله عنه) – said:

 ***"The Prophet (ﷺ) used to present himself at the stopping place (for the pilgrims) and then say: 'Is there a man who will carry me to his people.
 For verily
     Quraysh have forbidden me to declare the words of my Lord the Mighty and Majestic.’"*** (At-Tirmidhī, Ahmad, An-Nasāī – *sahīh* according to the conditions of Al-Bukhārī)

-And 'Umar ibn Al-Khattāb (رضي‬ الله عنه‬) said:
+And 'Umar ibn Al-Khattāb (رضي الله عنه) said:

 *"Verily this Qurān is the Word of Allāh – the Mighty and Majestic – so put it in its right place."* (Ar-Rad ‘alā Al-Jahmiyyah by Ad-Dārimī)